- Location: Illinois

 NOTE: Depending on your county, your vehicle may also need to pass an emissions test.

 The following documents also are required for a leased vehicle:

 - Valid out-of-state title.

 - Bill of sale identifying the vehicle and the lessor’s name and address.

 To register your boat:

 - Calculate the tax due with registration by contacting the Department of Revenue at (800) 732-8866 or (217) 782-3336 for instructions before submitting the application.

 - Provide boat registration fee payment.
-Depending on the size of your boat, the fee will be between $13―$100.
+The size of your boat will determine the fee.

 For detailed boat registration information, visit our IL Boat Registration page.